Links

 • Object card.
 Fields from object we've opened.

 • User ID.
-If user is authorised.
+If user is authorized.
 Remember, you can make users log in for accessing the page.

 • Linked card.
 Fields from linked object.
 Available only if we put action in the linked card (link or arrayLink field)